Journals

 Preprint servers

-Manuscripts posted in recognized not-for-profit preprint archives do not constitute prior/duplicate publication provided that upon acceptance of the manuscript for publication, the author is still able to grant ASBMB exclusive license to publish their work or agree to the terms of an Open Access license and pay the associated fee.
+Manuscripts posted in recognized not-for-profit preprint archives do not constitute prior/duplicate publication provided that upon acceptance of the manuscript for publication, the author is still able to agree to the terms of an Open Access license.
 Moreover, ASBMB encourages authors to post their primary research articles in a non-peer-reviewed community-recognized preprint server before or at the same time as submission.

-bioRxiv preprints can be directly transferred to any ASBMB journal using the B2J functionality.
-Papers imported from bioRxiv must contain all of the basic sections described in the ASBMB journal’s Instructions for Authors (i.e., abstract, introduction, results, etc.), but other journal-specific formatting is not required for initial submission.
+bioRxiv preprints are welcome to any ASBMB journal and must contain all the basic sections described in the ASBMB journal’s Instructions for Authors (i.e., abstract, introduction, results, etc.), but other journal-specific formatting is not required for initial submission.
 Adherence to the ASBMB journal’s formatting guidelines is required for revisions.

-Authors should not post article versions that have been accepted for publication or formally published in an ASBMB journal as this will cause problems with DOI assignment.
-While a manuscript is under consideration at an ASBMB journal, no versions revised in response to editorial input and peer review should be posted on a preprint server.
+Authors can post article versions that are under consideration for publication and have not been formally accepted in an ASBMB journal.
 Authors whose manuscripts are posted in a not-for-profit preprint archive should include details in the cover letter about the archive and any archive manuscript identifiers such as a DOI.
 If the manuscript is accepted, the author should ask the preprint archive to acknowledge that the article has been published and include a reference and link to the published article.

 [preprint] Chen, J. J., Nathaniel, D. L., Raghavan, P., Nelson, M., Tian, R., Tse, E., Hong, J. Y., See, S. K., Mok, S. A., Southworth, D. R., Grinberg, L. T., Gestwicki, J. E., Leonetti, M. D., Kampmann, M. (2019) Compromised function of an ESCRT complex promotes endolysosomal escape of tau seeds and propagation of tau aggregation. bioRxiv.
 10.1101/637785